-The iShares MSCI Emerging Markets ETF (NYSEARCA:EEM) has a forward price-to-earnings ratio of 9.69, 459 basis points lower than the S&P 500.
-That’s a 32% discount.
+The iShares MSCI Emerging Markets ETF (NYSEARCA:EEM) has a price–earnings ratio of 21, meaningfully below the S&P’s P/E ratio of 22.15 .
 Don’t care for the P/E ratio?
-Well, on a price-to-book basis, it’s trading at a 49% discount.
-Price-to-sales?
-44% discount.
+Well, on a price-to-book basis, EEM is trading at a 6% discount.

 I think you get the point.
-Emerging market stocks are dirt cheap.
+Emerging market stocks are cheaper than the S&P.

 Successful investing means you sometimes have to go elsewhere for above-average returns.
 Which means you’ve got to eliminate your home-country bias and head overseas where economic growth is accelerating at a much faster pace and value deals are aplenty.

 Veteran Fidelity portfolio manager Joel Tillinghast had this to say about Japanese stocks:

 “There’s something like 200 U.S. companies in the Russell 2000 Index that have price to earnings under 13.
 In Japan, there are 1,300.”

 While I realize Japan isn’t an emerging market, the same principle currently applies.

 If you want cheap gains, here are seven emerging markets stocks to buy.